alexfernandez/alexfernandez.github.io/2017/origins-language.md

 The scale has been expanded to include apparition of the first hominins, about 5 Mya.
 The graph ends at the beginning of history around 5 kya.
+Note that it would not be particularly hard
+(and it may be tempting)
-It is very tempting (and not particularly hard to do) to make all eras approximately equal in the logarithmic axis, which would give a nice picture of constantly accelerating linguistic progress.
+to make all eras approximately equal in the logarithmic axis, which would give a nice picture of constantly accelerating linguistic progress.
-But it would break all the known boundaries.
+But the process would break all the known species and cultural boundaries.

 ## Alternative Timelines